jerrinot/subzero/README.md

 - AutoPortable - serialize an ordinary class as it implemented Portable interface

+## Notable Contributors
+- [Ashok Koyi](https://github.com/thekalinga) reported a [first bug](https://github.com/jerrinot/subzero/issues/3) and also came up with a solution.

 ## Disclaimer
 This is a community project not affiliated with the Hazelcast project.